2018 NFL Mock Draft: Rounds 1-2

 57) Tennessee Titans

 NT Harrison Phillips, Stanford: Bennie Logan is not the future.
-Phillips is coming off of a masterful season and may have untapped potential yet.
+Phillips is coming off of a masterful season and may yet have untapped potential.

 58) Atlanta Falcons